-- For those researchers who are keen to try out some of these methods for themselves in a GC article, we encourage them to both collaborate with experts from these other disciplines and also to make use of the new GC Insight manuscript type, which has been specifically designed to present innovative and well-founded ideas related to geoscience communication, which have not yet been comprehensively explored, in a concise yet robust way. - It is not easy to prescribe what a robust dataset looks like because, like in physical science, this depends on the quality of the data and nature of the research problem; there is a place for both qualitative and quantitative research methods which is largely dependent on the nature of the activity, as well as the theoretical perspectives of the researchers.
+- 385 It is not easy to prescribe what a robust dataset looks like because, like in physical science, this depends on the quality of the data and nature of the research problem; there is a place for both qualitative and quantitative research methods which is largely dependent on the nature of the activity, as well as the theoretical perspectives of the researchers.
 For example, quantitative evaluations are often suitable for evaluating certain activities as they can reach large numbers of participants quickly and easily.
-However, if there are too few participants (e.g., n=12), the observations might not be demonstrated to be statistically robust.
+However, if there are too few participants (e.g., n=12), the observations cannot be demonstrated to be statistically robust.
 However, in other instances, qualitative research is more appropriate (for example, asking participants to reflect on a longer-term intervention) and a sample of 12 substantive interviews could be an appropriate sample number.
-Often, a blend of methods yields more reliable results.
+Often, a blend of - methods yields more reliable results.